AleMorales/VPL/docs/src/manual/VPL.md

 A `Context` object includes the data stored inside a node plus its relationship with other nodes in the graph, as well as a reference to the graph-level variables.
-In order to extract the data stored in the node use the method `data`.
+In order to extract the data stored in the node use the function `data()`.
 In order to extract the object containing all the graph-level variables, use the method `vars`.
 The `Context` object may also be used to access other nodes by walking through the graph (see below).